richardgong1987/CSCK543-end-assignment/README.md

-  migrations/           the schema — see docs/database-design.md for why it is shaped so seeders/              the recipes taken from BBC Food factories/            test data tests/
+  migrations/           the schema — see docs/database-design.md for why it is shaped so seeders/              the recipes taken from BBC Food factories/            test data sql/                  a mysqldump of the same schema and data, to import directly tests/
   Unit/, Feature/       PHPUnit via Pest, run by `composer test` e2e/                  Playwright against real Chrome, run by `pnpm run test:e2e`